 Ride the Subway

+You might not expect to ride public transit as an important place to visit in Glasgow but this is actually part of history.
 The Glasgow subway, simply called “The Subway” by locals, opened in December of 1896, making it the third-oldest underground metro system of its kind.
 (The London Underground is oldest, followed by Budapest’s metro.)

 Today’s system still shares aspects with its original but, of course, there are some updates.
 What is particularly interesting about the Glasgow subway is the fact that how it’s laid out.
 The system has two lines that both run in a circle on either side of the River Clyde.
 The lines both serve the same stations but they run in opposite directions.
 That is, the orange line or outer circle runs clockwise while the grey line or inner circle runs counterclockwise.
 In only 24-minutes you can ride the entire system of 15 stations.